jobrien1726/UFO-Sightings/README.md

 ## UFO-Level-2

-The second portion of this project is almost exactly the same except the user can
+The second portion of this project is almost exactly the same except the user can filter the data in the table based on multiple of the following variables:

+- date/time
+- city
+- state